WordPress/gutenberg/docs/how-to-guides/data-basics/1-data-basics-setup.md

 ## Creating a plugin

 We'll do all the development inside of a WordPress plugin.
 Let's start by creating a `wp-content/plugins/my-first-gutenberg-app` directory in your local WordPress environment.
-We will need to create four files inside that directory:
+We will need to create two directories and four files inside that directory:

 -   my-first-gutenberg-app.php – to create a new admin page
+-   src – for our JavaScript application source
--   src/index.js – for our JavaScript application
+-   src/index.js – for our JavaScript application source
+-   build – for our JavaScript application build
 -   style.css – for the minimal stylesheet
 -   package.json – for the build process